KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 - functions

 While you can contain PowerShell code at the file level, you can also declare multiple code functions within a single PS script file.
 These can be available within a single PS script execution or, when loaded into session memory, they can be used over and over again.

+- control flow

+In the context of a PowerShell script, can take advantage of some of the more verbose programmatic control flow mechanisms that are common to many languages.

+* if/elseif/else
+* switch
+* for/foreach/while/do-while

 - operators